Lightning-AI/pytorch-lightning/docs/source-pytorch/clouds/fault_tolerant_training_expert.rst

     PL_FAULT_TOLERANT_TRAINING=1 python script.py

 Although Lighting will now be fault-tolerant, you'll have to handle all the nuances of making sure the models are automatically restarted.

-.. note:: This complexity is already handled for you if you use **lightning-grid**.